jgoalby/jgoalby.github.io/_articles/vscodeipad.md

     - CMD-OPT-UP/DOWN adds a cursor up or down from current position
     - SHIFT-OPT-i after making a selection will add a cursor to the end of lines
     - CMD-SHIFT-L causes all occurrences under cursor to be selected with multiple cursors
-- List useful shortcuts and how they are helpful
+- List of useful shortcuts and how they are helpful
     - CMD-S
     - CMD-/ for commenting and uncommenting
     - CMD-L selects current line, and then further presses selects next lines one by one